 - 1. While viewing a report, do one of the following actions: - From the Smart report viewer, click the in the upper right to open the Viewer menu and click Export. - From the Ad hoc report viewer, click the Export icon to open the Export dialog. - 2.
 In the Export Options dialog, specify the Export Format and associated settings you want.
-See "Export Options" on the next page.
+See "Export Options" below.